Protect Your Back While Lifting: Back ExtensionTags: Coaches' Corner deadlift form how to deadlift lifting technique Self-Coach

 Scapular Retraction is NOT Extension

-How to Set the Lumbar in Extension
+How to Set the Lumbar Spine in Extension

 During the deadlift, once you complete step 3 of bringing your shins to the bar, you will squeeze your chest up without dropping your hips.
 This replicates how you set your back when you were standing up straight.
-During squats and overhead presses, properly bracing of the abdomen and a big held breath (Valsalva) will set the lumbar spine in extension.
-Learn how to squat and press.
+During squats and overhead presses, properly bracing of the abdomen and a big held breath (Valsalva) will help set the lumbar spine in extension.

 Let’s try the superman exercise again, this time for lumbar extension.
 Lay flat on your stomach, arms out in front and legs straight behind you.
 Remember, lifting your arms up off the ground creates thoracic extension.
 Practice this for 10-20 reps.
 Then, lift your legs up off the ground – lumbar extension.
 Practice this for 10-20 reps.
 Finally, lift both your arms and legs up off the ground at the same time to perform both thoracic and lumbar extension.

 Be sure to watch the video to see how to set your back and more safety tips!